a740g/raylib-64/README.md

 - Why have you changed a lot of raylib functions like `LoadTexture`, `GetMousePosition`, `GetMonitorPosition` etc. to QB64 `SUB`s?
 Should't these be `FUNCTIONS`s?

-Unfortunately, QB64 does not support returning UDTs from `FUNCTION`s and many raylib functions return UTDs.
+Unfortunately, QB64 does not support returning UDTs from `FUNCTION`s and many raylib functions return UDTs.
 So, to work around this limitation, I changed many raylib funtions to `SUB`s that would otherwise be a `FUNCTION`.
 The return value is returned to the caller via a SUB parameter.
 This is usually the last parameter and has the name `retVal`.

 - Any statement or functions that require the QB64 graphics OpenGL window (including all input stuff) should be avoided.
 Use the raylib alternatives for those.